KipCollo/Java-Revision/javaEE/mail/Readme.md

 7. mail.fromSpecifies the return address of the current user.Used by the InternetAddress.getLocalAddress method to specify the current user’s email address.
 8. mail.debugSpecifies the initial debug mode.
 Setting this property to true will turn on debug mode, while setting it to false turns debug mode off. es

+The JavaMail API supports the following standard properties, which may be set in the Session object, or in the Properties object used to create the Session object.
+The properties are always set as strings; the Type column describes how the string is interpreted.
+For example, use

+        props.put("mail.debug", "true");

+to set the mail.debug property, which is of type boolean.

+Name 	Type 	Description
+mail.debug 	boolean 	The initial debug mode.
+Default is false. mail.from 	String 	The return email address of the current user, used by the InternetAddress method getLocalAddress. mail.mime.address.strict 	boolean 	The MimeMessage class uses the InternetAddress method parseHeader to parse headers in messages.
+This property controls the strict flag passed to the parseHeader method.
+The default is true. mail.host 	String 	The default host name of the mail server for both Stores and Transports.
+Used if the mail.protocol.host property isn't set. mail.store.protocol 	String 	Specifies the default message access protocol.
+The Session method getStore() returns a Store object that implements this protocol.
+By default the first Store provider in the configuration files is returned. mail.transport.protocol 	String 	Specifies the default message transport protocol.
+The Session method getTransport() returns a Transport object that implements this protocol.
+By default the first Transport provider in the configuration files is returned. mail.user 	String 	The default user name to use when connecting to the mail server.
+Used if the mail.protocol.user property isn't set. mail.protocol.class 	String 	Specifies the fully qualified class name of the provider for the specified protocol.
+Used in cases where more than one provider for a given protocol exists; this property can be used to specify which provider to use by default.
+The provider must still be listed in a configuration file. mail.protocol.host 	String 	The host name of the mail server for the specified protocol.
+Overrides the mail.host property. mail.protocol.port 	int 	The port number of the mail server for the specified protocol.
+If not specified the protocol's default port number is used. mail.protocol.user 	String 	The user name to use when connecting to mail servers using the specified protocol.
+Overrides the mail.user property.

+The following properties are supported by Sun's implementation of JavaMail, but are not currently a required part of the specification.
+The names, types, defaults, and semantics of these properties may change in future releases.

+Name 	Type 	Description
+mail.debug.auth 	boolean 	Include protocol authentication commands (including usernames and passwords) in the debug output.
+Default is false. mail.transport.protocol.address-type 	String 	Specifies the default message transport protocol for the specified address type.
+The Session method getTransport(Address) returns a Transport object that implements this protocol when the address is of the specified type (e.g., "rfc822" for standard internet addresses).
+By default the first Transport configured for that address type is used.
+This property can be used to override the behavior of the send method of the Transport class so that (for example) the "smtps" protocol is used instead of the "smtp" protocol by setting the property mail.transport.protocol.rfc822 to "smtps".

+The JavaMail API also supports several System properties; see the javax.mail.internet package documentation for details.

+The JavaMail reference implementation from Sun includes protocol providers in subpackages of com.sun.mail.
+Note that the APIs to these protocol providers are not part of the standard JavaMail API.
+Portable programs will not use these APIs.

+Nonportable programs may use the APIs of the Sun protocol providers by (for example) casting a returned Folder object to a com.sun.mail.imap.IMAPFolder object.
+Similarly for Store and Message objects returned from the standard JavaMail APIs.

+The Sun protocol providers also support properties that are specific to those providers.
+The package documentation for the IMAP, POP3, and SMTP packages provide details.

+In addition to printing debugging output as controlled by the Session configuration, the current implementation of classes in this package log the same information using Logger as described in the following table:

+Logger Name 	Logging Level 	Purpose javax.mail 	CONFIG 	Configuration of the Session javax.mail 	FINE 	General debugging output

+The JavaMail API provides a platform-independent and protocol-independent framework to build mail and messaging applications.
+The JavaMail API is available as an optional package for use with the Java SE platform and is also included in the Java EE platform.

+In the years since its first release, the JavaTM programming language has matured to become a platform.
+The Java platform has added functionality, including distributed computing with RMI and CORBA, and a component architecture (JavaBeansTM).
+Java applications have also matured, and many need an addition to the Java platform: a mail and messaging framework.The JavaMailTM API described in this specification satisfies that need.

+The JavaMail API provides a set of abstract classes defining objects that comprise a mail system.
+The API defines classes like Message, Store and Transport.
+The API can be extended and can be subclassed to provide new protocols and to add functionality when necessary.

+In addition, the API provides concrete subclasses of the abstract classes.
+These subclasses,including MimeMessage and MimeBodyPart, implement widely used Internet mail protocols and conform to specifications RFC822 and RFC2045.
+They are ready to be used in application development.